IBM/securitization_blockchain/README.md

 ### Blockchain

-The IBM Blockchain service can be found by logging in to the IBM Cloud [dashboard](https://console.bluemix.net/), selecting the "Catalog" button, searching for "Blockchain", and clicking on the resulting icon.
+The IBM Blockchain service can be found by logging in to the IBM Cloud [dashboard](https://console.bluemix.net/), selecting the `Catalog` button, searching for `Blockchain`, and clicking on the resulting icon.
 Or click this [*link*](https://console.bluemix.net/catalog/services/blockchain).

 <img src="https://i.imgur.com/qWQOXq5.png">

 After selecting the blockchain icon, a form will be presented for configuring the service name, region, and pricing plan.
 The default values for these fields can be left as is.
-Also, be sure that the free pricing tier is selected, which is titled "Starter Membership Plan".
+Also, be sure that the free pricing tier is selected, which is titled `Starter Membership Plan`.
 If you are using an IBM Cloud Lite account, this plan can be used for free for up to 30 days.
-After validating that the information in the form is correct, scroll down and click the "Create" button in the lower right corner
+After validating that the information in the form is correct, scroll down and click the `Create` button in the lower right corner
 <img src="https://i.imgur.com/ROAjOzr.png">

 ### Kubernetes